 Although propofol is a pharmaceutical drug that is most commonly wasted in the OR, many hospitals do not have a secure disposal container as they do for controlled substances.
-The AANA reports that implementing a drug disposal system with an easily accessible pharmaceutical waste container significantly decreased the instance of propofol misuse and improper disposal.
+The AANA reports that implementing a drug disposal system with an easily accessible pharmaceutical waste container significantly decreases the instance of propofol misuse and improper disposal.

-Improvements with Proper Handling of Propofol Waste
+Improving Proper Handling of Propofol Waste

-The AANA conducted an evidence based practice project at a large, Midwestern teaching facility to address the proper handling of propofol waste.
-By implementing a fast acting, disposal container in each operating room, the practice of sink disposal decreased significantly and the percentage of unemptied vials of propofol that remained in unsecured bins decreased to 3.4% from 25.8%.
-The new method replaced sink disposal and provided a more convenient method of propofol disposal.
+The AANA conducted an evidence-based practice project at a large, Midwestern teaching facility to address the proper handling of Propofol waste.
+By implementing a fast-acting disposal container in each operating room, the practice of sink disposal decreased significantly and the percentage of unemptied vials of Propofol that remained in unsecured bins decreased to 3.4% from 25.8%.
+The new method replaced sink disposal and provided a more convenient method of Propofol disposal.

-Rx Destroyer™ Provides Propofol Disposal Solutions
+Rx Destroyer Provides Disposal Solutions

-Rx Destroyer™ works with hospitals and healthcare facilities to establish safe and easy drug disposal solutions systemwide including in operating rooms.
-Our chemical drug destruction meets DEA “non-retrievable” standards and exceeds pharmaceutical waste disposal regulations in most states.
-We work with many hospitals, pharmacies, long term care facilities and other institutions for quick and seamless facility implementation.
+Rx Destroyer drug disposal works with hospitals and healthcare facilities to establish drug disposal systems, including in operating rooms.
+Our chemical drug destruction meets DEA non-retrievable standards and exceeds pharmaceutical waste disposal regulations in most states.
+Contact us to learn more about our easy-to-use, eco-friendly drug disposal solutions and the proper handling of Propofol waste.